JoelGrayson/notes.joelgrayson.com/src/do-not-edit/notes-copied-from-obsidian/e&m.md

 * Circuits
 	* Time constant τ tells you how long it takes for the current to reach 63.2% of its final value
+* Right-hand rules
+	* Current-carrying wire's magnetic field: point thumb in wire current's direction, fingers curl around in the direction of the B-field lines
+	* Solenoid: curl fingers in the direction of the current in the solenoid, thumb points in direction of B-field
+	* For cross-product in $\vec F=q\vec v\times \vec b$ (force on particle from B-field) and $\vec F=Id\vec l\times B$ (force on a wire with current I from a B-field)

 ### Equation Sheet
 ![[e&m-reference-sheet.jpg]]
 ![[e&m-reference-sheet-part-2.jpg]]

 ### Class Equation Sheet
 ![[Final_Exam_Phys43_Sp25_Equation_Sheet.pdf]]